 All plywood, bulkhead, cockpit coamings, and cabin sides, were painted with 2 coats Epoxy 2pack primer and 3 coats Blakes Pearl 2pack PU.
 Also the inner transom that had not not looked right in varnish.

-The deck was painted in International Sand deck paint and the hull with Hempel Yacht paint Biscay Blue, both colours soon discontinued, much to my annoyance.
-The bases of the bulwark pillars were filleted with Sikaflex PU caulking, to prevent water from lying around the bases, the common cause of the rot of the original oak frames where they come through the deck; I admit to having an obsession about not creating places where water could be trapped; that resulted in some debates about changing traditional ways of certain features.
+The deck was painted in International Sand deck paint and the hull with Hempel Yacht paint Biscay Blue, all colours soon discontinued, much to my annoyance.
+The bases of the bulwark pillars were filleted with Sikaflex PU caulking, to prevent water from lying around the bases, the common cause of the rot of the original oak frames where they come through the deck; I admit to having an obsession about not creating places where water could be trapped; that resulted in some debates about changing traditional ways of making certain features.

 The whale tail scuppers were positioned behind stanchion bases so that water and accumulated dirt could not be trapped; that also reinforced that section of the toe rail.